srfoster/psychology-and-coding/README.md

 ![Basic Silence](./images/basic-silence.png)

 Already, there are some interesting (at least to me) questions.
-Like, at what age does it become possible for people to abstract over "whitespace" -- recognizing that this will also play a jingle.
+Like, at what age does it become possible for people to abstract over "whitespace" -- recognizing that the program below will also play a jingle?

-In programming, some spatial relationships are important.
-Some are not.
-In this language, the whitespace doesn't matter.

 ![Basic Whitespace](./images/basic-whitespace.png)